 Mindfulness meditation practices can run the gamut from hour-long sessions or more, down to taking a few moments to focus on your breath in a public place.
 You can practice mindfulness while eating, brushing your teeth, walking, washing dishes, exercising, and doing virtually any activity.

 To practice mindfulness, pay attention to the sensations you’re feeling, the movement of your body, and your own breath.
 To take the leap to mindfulness meditation, find a quiet place where you can sit straight with your feet flat on the floor.
 Close your eyes and focus only on your breath.
 When you find a thought rushing into your mind, acknowledge it.
 Don’t try to fight your thoughts, simply acknowledge them and then return your focus to your own breathing.
 The more you practice it, the easier it gets to hold your focus with a clear mind for longer periods of time.

 Once you’ve honed the practice of mindfulness meditation, you can draw on it in times of stress to slow down your thought process and embrace new actions instead of falling into old habits.

 Mindfulness is just one aspect of recovery.
-If you need a more help rediscovering a sober life, reach out to Beachside Rehab in Fort Pierce, Florida, a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
+If you need a more help rediscovering a sober life, reach out to Beachside Rehab in West Palm Beach, Florida, a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
 Call 866-349-1770 to speak with a trained admissions counselor.